themanyone/whisper_dictation/README.md

 pip install --upgrade onnxruntime==1.15.1
 ```

 ## Whisper-JAX Setup and dependencies.

 If not using `whisper.cpp`, or to compare back ends, we can also connect to Whisper-JAX.

 Go to https://github.com/google/jax#installation and follow through the steps to install cuda, cudnn, or whatever is missing.
 All these [whisper-jax](https://github.com/sanchit-gandhi/whisper-jax) dependencies and video drivers can be quite bulky, requiring about 5.6GiB of downloads.

-Install `torch` for the chat server.
+Install `torch` nightly version for the chat server.
 It may be a challenge to install it in the same conda or venv virtual environment as `whisper_dictation`.
 We just install everything to the main python installation now.
 With an earlier version of `torch`, it would downgrade `nvidia-cudnn-cu11` to an incompatible version.
 Then it was necessary to run something like `./.venv/bin/python -m pip install --upgrade nvidia-cudnn-cu11` from within the virtual environment to make `whisper-jax` work again.
 It works now with the following install commands.
 Or you can try building `torch` from source.
 You still might be easier to use conda or venv to keep things separate.

 The commands to install JAX for GPU(CUDA) are copied [from here](https://jax.readthedocs.io/en/latest/index.html).